arjunrwarrier/proxy-server/README.md

 TO SETUP A RUNNING ENVIRONMENT USING DOCKER
 ------------------------------
+## SIMPLY USING DOCKER COMPOSE NO OTHER STEPS REQUIRED    https://github.com/arjunrwarrier/proxy-docker-compose
 ### 1. clone the project
 ### 2. Docker build, maven packaging will be done inside the image creation